 Families flock to Great Wolf in Niagara Falls for so many reasons.
 Besides a substantial indoor water park, this beloved resort has added a kid-friendly bowling alley.
 At Ten Paw Alley, the lanes are cut in half and the balls are super light, allowing tots to take a stab at striking.

 With an indoor rock climbing wall, treetop treks and pint-size dog sleds, this lakeside retreat located in the heart of Muskoka is a dream come true for adventure seekers.
 The best new perk?
 Kids ages six to nine can rev their engines on mini snowmobiles around a supervised track.

 Whizzing down the mountains with your brood doesn’t have to be on skis (though the snow school here is a great introduction).
 Soaring down the chutes on winter tubes is the way to go at Horseshoe Adventure Park.
 Just be sure to reward your inner Canadian with a beaver tail after all the exertion.
-Kids will be psyched to stay up late for the Moonlight Ski, a lantern lit cross-country experience (baby can come, too, with the resort’s Chariot stroller ski kit or loaner baby carriers) that culminates with a roaring fire and hot apple cider.
+If downhill isn’t your thing, try cross-country skiing or snowshoeing.

 Size isn’t the most important factor when it comes to great family ski resorts.
 What Tremblant might lack in altitude, it makes up in other ways.
 Resort guests enjoy free access to the tube park and crazy afternoon outdoor games.
 Wee ones get a rosy glow hoofing it through the forest on kid-sized snowshoes, while their older siblings soar through the treetops on suspended bridges and zip lines.